 Diagnostic tests for Down's syndrome

-The two main tests that are used to diagnose Down's syndrome prenatally are amniocentesis and chorionic villus sampling (also called CVS).
+The two main tests that are used to diagnose Down's syndrome before birth (prenatally) are amniocentesis and chorionic villus sampling (also called CVS).

 We do not know why some women miscarry after having an amniocentesis.
 Research has shown that if a miscarriage does happen, it is usually because the amniotic sac (or bag of fluid) which surrounds the baby breaks, or becomes infected.